 |"No comment" is never an appropriate response.|

 |© 2011; 2016; 2018 Michael Turney||Table of contents||Practicing Public Relations

 |About the author|

-On Deadline: Managing Media Relations, the highly respected guide to media relations written by Carole Howard and Wilma Mathews, cautions those who work in media relations "not to confuse `No comment' with `No, I can't answer that question because ..."
+On Deadline: Managing Media Relations, the highly respected guide to media relations written by Carole Howard and Wilma Mathews, cautions everyone who will ever have to talk to a reporter "not to confuse `No comment' with saying `No, I can't answer that question because ..."

 If you don't think so, watch the Oscar-nominated documentary Food, Inc.

-The New York Times called it "one of the scariest movies of the year" when it opened in Manhattan in June 2009, but that's not why you should watch it.
-Watch it for its unstated lesson about the dangers of not responding to media inquiries.
+The New York Times called it "one of the scariest movies of the year" when it opened in Manhattan in June 2009, but that's not the reason you should watch it now.
+Watch it for its un-stated lesson about the dangers of not quickly and fully responding to media inquiries.

 According to www.foodincmovie.com, the film's official website: "Food, Inc., filmmaker Robert Kenner lifts the veil on our nation's food industry, exposing the highly mechanized underbelly that has been hidden from the American consumer...
 Our nation's food supply is now controlled by a handful of corporations that often put profit ahead of consumer health, the livelihood of the American farmer, the safety of workers, and our own environment."

 Food, Inc. is based on two best-selling books, Fast Food Nation by Eric Schlosser and The Omnivore's Dilemma, In Defense of Food by Michael Pollan.
 It was released in 2009 after premiering at several film festivals and is available on DVD from several sources including Netflix.
 There are also several excerpts from the film posted on YouTube, but these clips really don't show enough to address the issue of "No comment."